kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-- **CSI drivers supporting the new RPCs**: Required for the feature to activate.
-Drivers without the new RPCs fall back to `NodeGetInfo` with no impact.
+- **CSI drivers supporting the controller-side flow**: Required for the feature to activate.
+Drivers without the `NODE_INFO_FROM_CONTROLLER` capability use the default `NodeGetInfo` flow with no impact.
 - **external-attacher sidecar**: Must be deployed with the `CSIControllerGetNodeInfo` feature gate enabled.
 If external-attacher is down, nodes register with annotation only, and topology and allocatable remain unset until it recovers and processes pending annotations.

 ### Scalability